Got a minute to help? Take our quick website survey>

 After a panic attack:

-"Never knowing when I was going to [have] a panic attack was the worst feeling in the world."
+Never knowing when I was going to have a panic attack was the worst feeling in the world.

 This information was published in February 2021.
 We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.